Legal status of same-sex marriage: New Zealand

 Civil unions, which grant all of the same rights and privileges as marriage excluding adoption, have been legal since 2005.

 On 17 April 2013, the Marriage (Definition of Marriage) Amendment Bill, a private member's bill sponsored by lesbian Labour MP Louisa Wall that would legalise same sex marriage was passed by Parliament, 77 votes to 44.
 The bill received Royal Assent from the Governor-General on 19 April and took effect on 19 August 2013.

 In the first year after the law came into effect, 926 same-sex marriages were registered in New Zealand, including 532 marriages (57.5%) between New Zealand citizens, and 237 marriages (25.6%) between Australian citizens.

 Samoa

 Samoa is a deeply conservative Christian nation.
 In 2012, Prime Minister Tuilaepa Sailele Malielegaoi was dismissive of the idea of same-sex marriage being adopted in Samoa, and indicated that he would not support it.
 He reiterated this position, on explicitly religious grounds, in March 2013.

 Religious recognition

 The religious status of same-sex marriage has been changing since the late 20th century and varies greatly among different world religions.

-Among Christian churches, same-sex marriage is not recognized by the Roman Catholic church, Orthodox churches, or conservative Protestant churches.
-Many mainline Protestant churches recognize same-sex unions, while other Protestant churches remain divided.

-Among Jewish communities, Reform Jewish communities are the most supportive of same-sex unions, while Conservative Jewish communities are more divided.
-Same-sex marriage is not recognized by Orthodox Jewish communities.
+This section distinguishes religions that recognize same-sex marriage or unions in some way from those that do not.